RenderKit/embree/README.md

 Supported Platforms
 -------------------

-Embree supports Windows (32 bit and 64 bit), Linux (64 bit) and Mac OS X (64 bit).
+Embree supports Windows (32-bit and 64-bit), Linux (64-bit) and Mac OS X (64-bit).
 The code compiles with the Intel Compiler, GCC, Clang and the Microsoft Compiler.

 Using the Intel Compiler improves performance by approximately